Welcome to Adult Registration 2025

 By invitation.
 Tutors prepare for the upcoming season with powerboat, safety, sailing and teaching skills.
 Mentoring by ESS Instructors to cover Level 1 and Level 2 lesson plans.

-Tuition: no charge, :
+Tuition: no charge

-Session ttp.51, May 24–May 31 (Concluded)
+Session ttp.51, May 20–May 28

-Meets 5 times on Wednesdays, Thursdays, Fridays, Saturdays from May 24–May 31 at 5:30 PM–7:30 PM
+Meets 7 times on Monday–Friday from May 20–May 28 at 5:30 PM–7:30 PM

 Coaching & Small-group Lessons